F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 -------------
 |ElasticSearch|

 ..
-NOTE:: TS 1.24 adds support for sending data to ElasticSearch 7.
+NOTE:: TS 1.24 added support for sending data to ElasticSearch 7 and ElasticSearch 8.

 Required Information:
  - Host: The address of the ElasticSearch system.